NorskRegnesentral/UDMM/README.md

 # UDMM
-Contains an implementation of the Universal Design of ICT Maturity Model (UDMM)
+Contains an implementation of the Universal Design of ICT Maturity Model (UDMM).